Appendix D Upgrading from Previous Releases¶

-Upgrading will keep all of your files in your home folder and configuration files intact however this will mean some changes to default keybindings for example will still be the same as when you installed but will keep all of your customizations different from reinstalling from an iso again.
+Upgrading will keep all of your files in your home folder and configuration files intact however this will mean some changes to default keybindings for example will still be the same as when you installed but will keep all of your customizations different from reinstalling Lubuntu.

 Upgrading with command line¶

-Once the software upgrade has completed, you want to restart your PC.
+Once the software upgrade has completed, you need to restart your PC.
 This can be done in a number of ways however, the following command is the simplest.

 You may be prompted “No new release found”, if so follow this step, else skip it.
-Go into software sources by Updates tab change Show new distribution releases and select .and on the
+Go into software sources by Updates tab change Show new distribution releases and select .
+If you want to stay on the Long Term Support release from the Updates tab in Show new distribution releases select Long term support releases only.and on the

 After the installation, reboot into the newly upgraded system and log in and enjoy your upgraded release of Lubuntu.

 First make sure all of your current packages are up to date on the release you are upgrading.
 To do manually check for updates Apply button when you are prompted..
 To upgrade Lubuntu graphically when prompted for an upgrade press the

 To launch the graphical version of the upgrade from the command line after upgrading